 What typically causes a delay in getting the right diagnosis and what is the impact of getting a delayed diagnosis of ALS?

 An international study that surveyed physicians in the United States, Europe and Latin America showed that a delay in diagnosis typically occurs at three key times:

-Depending on which of these factors combine, it can take nine to 12 months before a diagnosis of ALS is made.
+Depending on which of these factors combine to produce a diagnostic delay, it can take nine to twelve months before a diagnosis of ALS is made.

-There is an FDA-approved drug, Rilutek,® which has been shown to produce a modest increase in survival.
-Research indicates that the drug is most beneficial if started early in the course of the disease.
+There is an FDA-approved drug, Rilutek,® which has been shown to produce a modest increase in survival and slowing of the course of the disease.
+Research indicates that the drug is most beneficial if started early in the disease.